 These last two conservation laws, of baryon number and lepton number, are highly accurate.
 These laws were once thought inviolate.
 Recent theoretical developments have suggested that this is not strictly true.
-One of the suggestions arising from the work of constructing a Grand Unified Theory of the strong and electroweak forces is that baryons may not be completely conserved.
-The Big Bang itself may depend on breakdown of these conservation laws.
+One of the suggestions arising from the work of constructing a grand unified theory of the strong and electroweak forces is that baryons may not be completely conserved.
+The big bang itself may depend on the breakdown of these conservation laws.
 On time scales vastly longer than the age of the Universe, baryons, including all the protons and neutrons that make up the normal matter of stars, may decay into photons and light particles.
 For all "normal" physics, and hence for all practical purposes, baryons and leptons are conserved, and we will use these conservation laws to understand some of the reactions that are crucial to understand the nature of stars.

-An important offshoot of the ideas of conservation of energy, charge, baryon number and lepton number is the existence of matter and anti-matter.
-For all ordinary particles -- electrons, neutrinos, protons, and neutrons -- there are anti-particles -- anti-electrons, anti-neutrinos, anti-protons, and anti-neutrons.
-These are not fantasy propositions; they are made routinely in what are loosely called "atom smashers," and more formally, particle accelerators, and they rain down on the Earth in the form of cosmic rays.
-The connection to the conservation of charge is that anti-particles always have the opposite charge of the "normal" particle.
-The anti-electron, also called a positron, has a positive electrical charge.
-An anti-proton has a negative charge.
-Since neutrinos and neutrons have no electrical charge, neither do their anti-particles, but they have other complementary properties.
-For instance, to make sense of the way physics works, it is necessary to consider an anti-electron to count as a "negative" lepton, and an anti-proton to count as a "negative" baryon.
-In that sense, assigning the property of "leptonness" or "baryoness" to a particle is like assigning an electrical charge; it can be positive or negative and is opposite for particles and their anti-particles.
+An important offshoot of the ideas of conservation of energy, charge, baryon number, and lepton number is the existence of matter and antimatter.
+For all ordinary particles - electrons, neutrinos, protons, and neutrons - there are antiparticles - antielectrons, antineutrinos, antiprotons, and antineutrons.
+These are not fantasy propositions; they are made routinely in what are loosely called "atom smashers," and more formally, particle accelerators, and they rain down continually on the Earth in the form of cosmic rays.
+The connection to the conservation of charge is that antiparticles always have the opposite charge of the "normal" particle.
+The antielectron, also called a positron, has a positive electrical charge, neither do their antiparticles, but they have other complementary properties.
+For instance, to make sense of the way physics works, it is necessary to consider an antielectron to count as a "negative" lepton and an antiproton to count as a "negative" baryon.
+In that sense, assigning the property of "leptonness" or "baryonness" to a particle is like assigning an electrical charge; it can be positive or negative and is opposite for particles and their antiparticles.

-A remarkable property of particles and anti-particles is that they can be produced from pure energy and they can annihilate to produce pure energy.
+A remarkable property of particles and antiparticles is that they can be produced from pure energy and can annihilate to produce pure energy.
 Carl David Anderson won the Nobel Prize in Physics in 1934 for the discovery of positrons.
 Positrons were first created in a laboratory by applying a very strong electric field, the energy source, to an empty chamber, a vacuum.
 When the electric field reached a critical value, out popped electrons and positrons.
-You can see the connection with conservation of energy, charge and leptons here.
+You can see the connection with conservation of energy, charge, and leptons here.
 The energy of the electric field must be strong enough to provide the energy equivalent of the mass of an electron and a positron, twice the mass of a single electron.
-Since the original vacuum, even with the imposed electrical field, had no net electrical charge, the final product, the electrons and positrons, also must have no net electrical charge.
-For every negatively charged electron that is created in this way, there must be a particle with the opposite electrical charge, an anti-electron, a positron.
+Because the original vacuum, even with the imposed electrical field, had no net electrical charge, the final product, the electrons and positrons, also must have no net electrical charge.
+For every negatively charged electron that is created in this way, there must be a particle with the opposite electrical charge, an antielectron, a positron.
 Likewise, the original apparatus had no "leptons," just the electrical field and vacuum.
-When an electron and positron appear, the electron must count as plus one lepton and the positron as minus one lepton so that the net number of leptons is still zero, in analogy with the way one keeps track of electrical charge.
+When an electron and positron appear, the electron must count as plus one lepton, and the positron as minus one lepton, so that the net number of leptons is still zero, in analogy with the way one keeps track of electrical charge.
 Here is a schematic reaction: